 2. Set Goals You Can Track

 When you understand what your client is looking for and how that relates to you, the next step is to create goals.
 These goals will be the basis of your inbound marketing campaign.
-They are essential because without goals, you are unable to know what have accomplished and if it was worth it.
+They are essential because without goals, it’s impossible to know what you’ve accomplished and if it was worth it.

 Dan Tyre from HubSpot refers to this as “Smarketing.” “...the process of aligning marketing and sales to work towards a common goal, drive revenue, growth, and better serve prospects by enhancing the buyer’s journey from first touch to customer decision…” (definition from Dan’s book Inbound Organization)